solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 #### Concurrent Merkle trees

 A **Merkle tree** is a binary tree structure represented by a single hash.

-Every leaf node in the structure is a hash of its inner data while every branch is a hash of its child leaf hashes.
-In turn, branches are also hashed together until, eventually, one final root hash remains.
+- Each leaf node is a hash of its data.
+- Each branch is a hash of its child leaves.
+- The branches are also hashed together, eventually forming one final root hash.

-Since the Merkle tree is represented as a single hash, any modification to leaf data changes the root hash.
-This causes an issue when multiple transactions in the same slot are attempting to modify leaf data.
-Since these transactions must execute in series, all but the first will fail since the root hash and proof passed in will have been invalidated by the first transaction to be executed.
-In other words, a standard Merkle tree can only modify a single leaf per slot.
-In a hypothetical state-compressed program that relies on a single Merkle tree for its state, this severely limits throughput.
+Since a Merkle tree is represented as a single hash, any change to a leaf node alters the entire root hash. his becomes problematic when multiple transactions in the same slot try to update leaf data in the same slot.
+Since transactions are executed serially i.e one after the other — all but the first will fail since the root hash and proof passed in will have been invalidated by the first transaction executed.

+In short, a standard Merkle tree can only handle one leaf update per slot.
+This significantly limits the throughput in a state-compressed program that depends on a single Merkle tree for its state.

+Thankfully, this issue can be addressed using a concurrent Merkle tree.
+Unlike a regular Merkle tree, a concurrent Merkle tree keeps a secure changelog of recent updates, along with their root hash and the proof needed to derive it.
+When multiple transactions in the same slot attempt to modify leaf data, the changelog serves as a reference, enabling concurrent updates to the tree.

 This can be solved with a **concurrent Merkle tree**.

 A concurrent Merkle tree is a Merkle tree that stores a secure changelog of the most recent changes along with their root hash and the proof to derive it.
 When multiple transactions in the same slot try to modify leaf data, the changelog can be used as a source of truth to allow for concurrent changes to be made to the tree.

-In other words, while an account storing a Merkle tree would have only the root hash, a concurrent Merkle tree will also contain additional data that allows subsequent writes to successfully occur.
+How does the concurrent Merkle tree achieve this?
+In a standard Merkle tree, only the root hash is stored.
+However, a concurrent Merkle tree includes extra data that ensures subsequent writes can succeed.

 This includes:

-1. The root hash - The same root hash that a standard Merkle tree has.
+1. The root hash - The same root hash found in a regular Merkle tree..
-2. A changelog buffer - This buffer contains proof data pertinent to recent root hash changes so that subsequent writes in the same slot can still be successful.
+2. A changelog buffer - A buffer containing proof data for recent root hash changes, allowing further writes in the same slot to succeed.
-3. A canopy - When performing an update action on any given leaf, you need the entire proof path from that leaf to the root hash.
-The canopy stores intermediate proof nodes along that path so they don’t all have to be passed into the program from the client.
+3. A canopy - To update a specific leaf, you need the entire proof path from the leaf to the root hash.
+The canopy stores intermediate proof nodes along this path so that not all of them need to be sent from the client to the program.

+### Key Parameters for Configuring a Concurrent Merkle Tree

-As a program architect, you control three values directly related to these three items.
-Your choice determines the size of the tree, the cost to create the tree, and the number of concurrent changes that can be made to the tree:
+As a program architect, you are responsible for controlling three key parameters that directly affect the tree’s size, cost, and the number of concurrent changes it can handle:

-1. Max depth
+1. **Max Depth**
-2. Max buffer size
+2. **Max Buffer Size**
-3. Canopy depth
+3. **Canopy Depth**

+Let's take a brief overview of each parameters.

+#### Max Depth

-The **max depth** is the maximum number of hops to get from any leaf to the root of the tree.
-Since Merkle trees are binary trees, every leaf is connected only to one other leaf.
-Max depth can then logically be used to calculate the number of nodes for the tree with `2 ^ maxDepth`.
+The **max depth** determines how many levels or "hops" are required to reach the root of the tree from any leaf.
+Since Merkle trees are structured as binary trees, where each leaf is paired with only one other leaf, the max depth can be used to calculate the total number of nodes in the tree with the formula:
+`2^maxDepth`.

+For example, a max depth of 20 would allow for over one million leaves, making it suitable for storing large datasets like NFTs.

+#### Max Buffer Size

-The **max buffer size** is effectively the maximum number of concurrent changes that you can make to a tree within a single slot with the root hash still being valid.
-When multiple transactions are submitted in the same slot, each of which is competing to update leafs on a standard Merkle tree, only the first to run will be valid.
-This is because that “write” operation will modify the hash stored in the account.
-Subsequent transactions in the same slot will be trying to validate their data against a now-outdated hash.
-A concurrent Merkle tree has a buffer so that the buffer can keep a running log of these modifications.
-This allows the State Compression Program to validate multiple data writes in the same slot because it can look up what the previous hashes were in the buffer and compare against the appropriate hash.
+The **max buffer size** controls how many concurrent updates can be made to the tree within a single slot while keeping the root hash valid.
+In a standard Merkle tree, only the first transaction in a slot would be successful since it updates the root hash, causing all subsequent transactions to fail due to hash mismatches.
+However, in a concurrent Merkle tree, the buffer maintains a log of changes, allowing multiple transactions to update the tree simultaneously by checking the appropriate root hash from the buffer.
+A larger buffer size increases throughput by enabling more concurrent changes.

+#### Canopy Depth

-The **canopy depth** is the number of proof nodes that are stored onchain for any given proof path.
-Verifying any leaf requires the complete proof path for the tree.
-The complete proof path is made up of one proof node for every “layer” of the tree, i.e. a max depth of 14 means there are 14 proof nodes.
-Every proof node passed into the program adds 32 bytes to a transaction, so large trees would quickly exceed the maximum transaction size limit.
-Caching proof nodes onchain in the canopy helps improve program composability.
+The **canopy depth** specifies how many proof nodes are stored on-chain for any given proof path.
+To verify any leaf in the tree, you need a complete proof path, which includes one proof node for every layer of the tree.
+For a tree with a max depth of 14, there will be 14 proof nodes in total.
+Each proof node adds 32 bytes to the transaction, and without careful management, large trees could exceed the transaction size limit.
+Storing proof nodes on-chain via the canopy helps optimize composability, allowing other programs to interact with your state-compressed program without exceeding transaction size limits.

+### Balancing Trade-offs

-Each of these three values, max depth, max buffer size, and canopy depth, comes with a tradeoff.
-Increasing the value of any of these values increases the size of the account used to store the tree, thus increasing the cost of creating the tree.
+These three values—max depth, max buffer size, and canopy depth—all come with trade-offs.
+Increasing any of them will enlarge the account used to store the tree, raising the cost of creating the tree.

-Choosing the max depth is fairly straightforward as it directly relates to the number of leafs and therefore the amount of data you can store.
-If you need 1 million cNFTs on a single tree where each cNFT is a leaf of the tree, find the max depth that makes the following expression true: `2^maxDepth > 1 million`.
+- **Max Depth:** This is straightforward to determine based on how much data needs to be stored.
+For example, if you need to store 1 million compressed NFTs (cNFTs), where each cNFT is a leaf, you would need a max depth of 20 (`2^maxDepth > 1 million`).
-The answer is 20.

-Choosing a max buffer size is effectively a question of throughput: how many concurrent writes do you need?
-The larger the buffer, the higher the throughput.
+- **Max Buffer Size:** The choice of buffer size is mainly a question of throughput—how many concurrent updates are required?
+A larger buffer allows for more updates in the same slot.

-Lastly, the canopy depth will determine your program’s composability.
-State compression pioneers have made it clear that omitting a canopy is a bad idea.
-Program A can’t call your state-compressed program B if doing so maxes out the transaction size limits.
-Remember, program A also has required accounts and data in addition to required proof paths, each of which take up transaction space.
+- **Canopy Depth:** A deeper canopy improves composability, enabling other programs to interact with your state-compressed program without exceeding transaction size limits.
+Omitting the canopy is discouraged, as it could cause issues with transaction size, especially when other programs are involved.

 #### Data access on a state-compressed program